Links on Android Authority may earn us a commission. Learn more.

 Take a look at the serial code

-Apple puts the manufacturing info right into their serial numbers.
+Apple puts the manufacturing info right into its phones’ serial numbers.
 In older devices, the 3rd digit refers to the year, with “9” meaning 2019, “0” representing 2020, “1” indicating 2021, and rinse and repeat.
 The fourth and fifth digits typically refer to the manufacturing week of the year.
 Newer devices have more complex serial numbers in which the third character represents which half of each year the device was made in.
 “C” would be 1st half of 2020, while “D” would be the second.
-2021 halves would be “F” and “G,” while 2022 halves will be “H” and “J.” The fifth character would represent the week the device was built in.
+2021 halves would be “F” and “G,” while 2022 halves will be “H” and “J.” Likewise, 2023 halves will be “K” and “L.” The fifth character would represent the week the device was built in.

 If you think your serial number might be hiding this information, we recommend giving it a Google search.
 Because there are so many different OEMs out there, you will have to search for this one yourself.
 We’d try something like “[your phone brand and model] serial number manufacturing code.”